RIDC MILL 19, HAZELWOOD, PA

 PSU EISENHOWER AUDITORIUM, STATE COLLEGE, PA

-ABMECH Acquisitions, LLC is honored to have been chosen to perform the hazardous materials abatement at the stage area of Penn State University’s Eisenhower Auditorium.
-The Auditorium is a professional world class performing arts center with a seating capacity of 2,500 and is the University’s primary theatrical performance space.
+ABMECH Acquisitions, LLC is honored to have been chosen to perform the hazardous materials abatement of Phase 1 at the stage area & Phase 4 basement of Penn State University’s Eisenhower Auditorium.
+The Auditorium is a professional world-class performing arts center with a seating capacity of 2,500 and is the University’s primary theatrical performance space.
 The auditorium, opened in 1974, hosts an average of 200 events each year and has welcomed famed artists and ensembles encompassing every genre of entertainment.

 WESTINGHOUSE ATOM SMASHER/PARTICLE ACCELERATOR, FOREST HILLS, PA